 Jen Schoenecker, Substance Abuse Prevention Coordinator

-- One health and wellness area that has been of particular interest for Jen throughout her career is alcohol and other drug education.
-She strongly believes in the importance of educating students about drinking in low-risk ways.
+One health and wellness area that has been of particular interest for Jen throughout her career is alcohol and other drug education.
+She strongly believes in the importance of educating students about drinking in a low-risk manner.

 Hope Walker, Administrative Secretary